La-La-Chicken/FSEAppLauncher/README.md

 [^1]:Also known as "Xbox Handheld Mode".
-[^2]:The "Xbox" feature requires the latest version of [Xbox app](https://apps.microsoft.com/detail/9MV0B5HZVK9Z).
-The "Command Palette" feature requires the latest version of [PowerToys](https://github.com/microsoft/PowerToys/releases/latest).
+[^2]:The "Xbox" feature requires the latest version of [Game Bar](https://apps.microsoft.com/detail/9NZKPSTSNW4P), [Xbox app](https://apps.microsoft.com/detail/9MV0B5HZVK9Z) and [Gaming Services](https://apps.microsoft.com/detail/9MWPM2CQNLHN).
+The "Command Palette" feature requires the latest version of [Microsoft PowerToys](https://apps.microsoft.com/detail/XP89DCGQ3K6VLD).
 [^3]:If your operating system version is lower than Windows 11, version 25H2, or your device is not a gaming handheld, you may not see "Full screen experience", and some options may not appear.